s5bug/AutoTimer/README.md

 ## Plugin Repository

-**This repository is not reviewed by the Dalamud team and should be considered unstable (cause game crashes, etc.) and unsafe (compromise your computer, perform unintended actions, etc.).** It is better to install this plugin from the Dalamud Testing repository (activated in Dalamud Settings).
+**This repository is not actively reviewed by the Dalamud team and should be considered unstable (cause game crashes, etc.) and  unsafe (compromise your computer, perform unintended actions, etc.).** It is better to install this plugin from the Dalamud Testing repository (activated in Dalamud Settings).
 Once this plugin is in the official plugin repository, this  README will be updated and the custom repository will be fully removed in favor of Dalamud Testing builds.

 Adding the custom repository `https://raw.githubusercontent.com/s5bug/AutoTimer/main/repo.json` will allow you to search for `AutoTimer`.